mozillalives/heritage-videoplayer/README.md

 configured timezone by running `sudo dpkg-reconfigure tzdata`

-ran the `sync_videos.py` script to set oauth token
+ran `python sync_videos.py` script to set oauth token

 # Dropbox
 I created an app, enabled more users, created a special user account for dropbox, shared with new user, used oauth token from new user on PIs.